 To find the AGI thresholds for your specific situation, see: IRS Publication 596.
 If you use TurboTax to prepare your taxes, we’ll ask simple questions, do all the calculations and tell you whether or not you’re eligible for the credit.

 The Consolidated Appropriations Act (CAA) was signed into law on December 27, 2020 as a stimulus measure to provide relief to those affected by the pandemic.
 For tax year 2020, The CAA allows taxpayers to use their 2019 earned income if it was higher than their 2020 earned income in calculating the Additional Child Tax Credit (ACTC) as well as the Earned Income Credit (EIC).
 For 2021, you can use whichever year's income, 2019 or 2021, that provides the highest credit.

 TurboTax Tip: If your investment income exceeds $11,000 for the year (tax year 2023), you will not be eligible for the Earned Income Credit.
 Investment income includes interest from a bank account, dividends, and capital gains from the sale of investments such as stocks or bonds.

 You will not be eligible for the Earned Income Credit if you or your spouse (if filing jointly) was a nonresident alien at any time during the tax year.

-If you’re a U.S. citizen or resident who lives abroad, claiming the foreign earned income exclusion on Form 2555 or 2555-EZ will render you ineligible for the tax credit.
+- If you’re a U.S. citizen or resident who lives abroad, you ineligible for the tax credit.

 Maximum investment income

-Eligibility for the Earned Income Credit also requires that your investment income for the 2017 tax year not exceed $3,450.
-Your investment income never includes the money you earn in your profession and it does not include unemployment compensation.
-It does, however, include any capital gains you got from investments such as stocks and bonds, interest from a bank account, and dividends.
+Eligibility for the Earned Income Credit requires that your investment income for the 2023 tax year not exceed $11,000.
+Your investment income doesn't include the money you earn in your profession and it does not include unemployment compensation.